 It doesn't matter if you're in a town or the countryside.
-Come and visit us and find out why spending time by water will help you feel refreshed and happier than you were before.
+Come and visit us to find out why spending time by water will help you feel refreshed and happier than you were before.

-Look out for piles of fallen leaves - tiny insects living on the ground are ready and waiting to munch through the decaying matter, turning it into fertile soil.
+Look out for piles of fallen leaves.
+Tiny insects living on the ground are ready and waiting to munch through the decaying matter, turning it into fertile soil.

 We often don’t think about these creatures of the underworld, but they are one of the most important parts of our ecosystem.
 It’s their job to tidy up the mess which autumn brings.

-Last date edited: 23 August 2018
+Last date edited: 2 December 2020